-And, perhaps it’s no coincidence that problems in the dorsolateral prefrontal cortex are also associated with delusions among schizophrenics and with disordered thinking in patients with Alzheimer’s.
+Perhaps it’s no coincidence that problems in the dorsolateral prefrontal cortex are also associated with delusions among schizophrenics and with disordered thinking in patients with Alzheimer’s.

-Still No Definitive Answers
+Still No Definitive Answers on Why We Dream

 Most people assume that dreams do something.
 After all, if dreaming wasn’t important somehow, why would we all do it?